throughnothing/vagrant-docker-starter/README.md

 The templates within provide a standard (but opinionated) way to have a `docker-host` Vagrant machine which can run, orchestrate, and link various Docker containers, including your app, and any other services (PostgreSQL, Redis, etc.) it may depend on.
+A `docker-host` machine is used to guarantee consistency (often certain things will need to be provisioned on the host, and it's best to keep this isolated and off your local OS), and also to ensure that it works across platforms (notably OSX) that may not support docker natively.

 # Quick Start